-Whether you love the summer heat or hate it, it’s time to talk about prepping for summer weather.
+Whether you love the summer heat or hate it, it’s time to talk about prepping for summer weather and the heat-related illnesses that can follow.
 Summers can get more intense in some states than others, but it’s important to be prepared for anything the summer heat can bring, no matter where you reside.

 Follow these tips for prepping for summer weather to stay safe and enjoy your summer (instead of dreading the heat):

 1. Start with your head.
 Every prepper needs a good hat that can cover your face and help shield you from sun exposure.
 Consider the MISSION Enduracool Bucket Hat, a boonie-style hat designed with UPF 50 protectant and the ability to keep you cool when wet.

 2. Cover up.
 While a good hat can help tremendously, don’t stop there.
 Go the extra mile and cover up the rest of your body, too.
 I know, I know -- if it’s hot outside, why would you want to wear long sleeves or long pants?
 Luckily, there are plenty of breathable fabrics these days that will keep your skin cool and protect from harmful UV rays.
 Especially consider fishing clothes and athletic clothes.